jpaires/WhoHaveIBeenTalkingTo/README.md

 2) Download and unzip this project to your computer (duh!)

-3)Run (double click) server.py at the root of the project.
+3) Run (double click) server.py at the root of the project.
 This will start a local websserver and automatically open a browser's window.

 4) Enter your email (gmail accounts only) and password and login.